cpeditor/cpeditor/README.md

    - Make sure `java` and `javac` are in PATH variables.
 Please Log/Restart your machine if it does not recognizes the Java Compiler.
 Now make sure your source code has **non-public class named a**.
 - I get **DLL Missing error** while launching application?
    - Please download  [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+- What is Competitive Companion and how do I set it up to parse testcases from websites?
+   - Please read this [blog](https://codeforces.com/blog/entry/72067) carefully.
+It has detailed instruction on setting up the competitive companion to parse testcases.
+- What is CF-Tool and where to download it?
+   - CF tools provide you to perform many actions like submiting code on codeforces from Command line.
+It is a CLI application which can be downloaded from [here](https://github.com/xalanq/cf-tool/releases).
+It is a standalone executable, simply keep it in a directory and add that directory to PATH.
+- I am using it on codeforces but submit button is not clickable.
+   - Please reboot if you have already added `cf` to your PATH.
+If you haven't already, add `cf` to your PATH.
+Submit button will be active only if CP Editor finds that `cf` tool is on path and invokable.
+ - When I click on Submit on Codeforces, I get some message saying template is required?
+    - `cf` tool requires that you first configure it before you use it.
+Please read this [blog](https://codeforces.com/blog/entry/72952) carefully to configure it for your device.

 License
 ----